sdsc-innovation/cookiecutter-python/README.md

 ## Design choices and tools

+ * Python 3.10 is chosen as a minimum, as 3.9 will reach end-of-life in 2025.
- * A `pyproject.toml` file is used instead of `setup.py`, as the latter is deprecated.
-Also, the TOML file act as a centralized configuration file for other tools.
+ * A `pyproject.toml` file is the [recommended](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/#is-pyproject-toml-mandatory) way to store configuration.
- * The [`src` layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) is used, to enforce proper use of [editable](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) installation during development.
  * [Poetry](https://python-poetry.org/) is used as build system instead of [PyPA](https://www.pypa.io/en/latest/)'s [Setuptools](https://setuptools.pypa.io/en/latest/), as the configuration syntax is cleaner.
 However, if you require CPython extensions, you will need to use [Setuptools extension system](https://setuptools.pypa.io/en/latest/userguide/ext_modules.html).
+Note that `setup.py` and Setuptools are **not** [deprecated](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/) as a build backend.
  * `requirements.txt` is used to define development dependencies.
 An `environment.yml` is also provided for [Conda](http://conda.io) users.
+ * The [`src` layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) is used, to enforce proper use of [editable](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) installation during development.
  * [Ruff](https://docs.astral.sh/ruff/) is used for code formatting and linting, using mostly the default configuration.
  * [pytest](https://pytest.org/) is used for unit testing, as the standard `unittest` module tends to be more verbose.
  * [mypy](https://mypy-lang.org/) is suggested for static type checking.
  * [`.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) is pre-configured to run unit tests on [GitLab CI/CD](https://docs.gitlab.com/ee/ci/).
+ * [`.github/workflows/pytest.yml`](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python) is provided to run unit tests on [GitHub Actions](https://docs.github.com/en/actions).
  * [pre-commit](https://pre-commit.com/) hooks are configured to enforce Ruff, and also some quality-of-life [built-in tools](https://github.com/pre-commit/pre-commit-hooks).